Winston-Salem, North Carolina: History

-Salem
+History of Salem

 The origin of the town of Salem dates to 1753, when Bishop August Gottlieb Spangenberg, on behalf of the Moravian Church, selected a settlement site in the three forks of Muddy Creek.
-He called this area "die Wachau" (Latin form: Wachovia) after the ancestral estate of Count Nicolaus Ludwig von Zinzendorf.
+He called this area "die Wachau" (Latin form Wachovia) after the ancestral estate of Count Nicolaus Ludwig von Zinzendorf.

 The land, just short of 99000 acre, was subsequently purchased from John Carteret, 2nd Earl Granville.

 On November 17, 1753, the first settlers arrived at what would later become the town of Bethabara.
 This town, despite its rapid growth, was not designed to be the primary settlement on the tract.
-Some residents expanded to a nearby settlement called Bethania in 1759.
+Some residents expanded to a nearby settlement, called Bethania, in 1759.
 Finally, lots were drawn to select among suitable sites for the location of a new town.

-The town established on the chosen site was given the name of Salem (from "Shalom", meaning "Peace", after the Canaanite city mentioned in the Book of Genesis) chosen for it by the Moravians' late patron, Count Zinzendorf.
+The town established on the chosen site was given the name of Salem (from "Shalom", Hebrew meaning "Peace", after the Canaanite city mentioned in the Book of Genesis) chosen for it by the Moravians' late patron Count Zinzendorf.
 On January 6, 1766, the first tree was felled for the building of Salem.
-Salem was a typical Moravian settlement congregation with the public buildings of the congregation grouped around a central square, today Salem Square.
-These included the church, a Brethren's House and a Sisters' House for the unmarried members of the Congregation, which owned all the property in town.
-For many years only members of the Moravian Church were permitted to live in the settlement.
+Salem was a typical Moravian settlement congregation, with the public buildings of the congregation grouped around a central square (today Salem Square).
+These included the church, a Brethren's House, and a Sisters' House for the unmarried members of the congregation, which owned all the property in town.
+For many years, only members of the Moravian Church were permitted to live in the settlement.
 This practice had ended by the American Civil War.
 Many of the original buildings in the settlement have been restored or rebuilt and are now part of Old Salem Museums & Gardens.

 Salem was incorporated as a town in December 1856.
-Salem Square and "God's Acre", the Moravian Graveyard, since 1772 are the site each Easter morning of the Moravian sunrise service.
-This service, sponsored by all the Moravian church parishes in the city, attracts thousands of worshipers each year.
+Salem Square and God's Acre Cemetery, the Moravian graveyard, have been the site of the Moravian sunrise service each Easter morning since 1772.
+This service, sponsored by all the Moravian church parishes in the city, attracts thousands of worshipers each year, some from overseas.

-Winston
+History of Winston

 In 1849, the Salem Congregation sold land north of Salem to the newly formed Forsyth County for a county seat.
 The new town was called "the county town" or Salem until 1851, when it was renamed Winston for a local hero of the Revolutionary War, Joseph Winston.
-For its first two decades, Winston was a sleepy county town.
+For its first two decades, Winston was a sleepy community.
 In 1868, work began by Salem and Winston business leaders to connect the town to the North Carolina Railroad.
-By the 1880s, there were many different tobacco factories in the town with notable factories owned by Pleasant Hanes and R.J.
+By the 1880s, there were many different tobacco factories in the town, with notable ones owned by Pleasant Hanes and R.J.
 Reynolds.
-Pleasant Hanes would later go on to found Hanes (formally called Shamrock Knitting Mills) in 1900.
+Pleasant Hanes would later go on to found Hanes (formerly called Shamrock Knitting Mills) in 1900.